planeasy-webgis/planeasy-crowdsourcing-framework/README.md

 a research and development environment for participatory mapping, mobility analysis, and citizen science.

 This repository defines the **data architecture**, **privacy model**, and **FAIR-compliant standards**
-used across all PlanEasy-based research projects — providing a transparent and interoperable foundation
+used across PlanEasy-based research projects — providing a transparent and interoperable foundation
 for collecting, managing, and sharing crowdsourced information.

 > 🧩 This framework does **not** include source code or operational databases.